Skip to content

 Both internal and external factors can influence the hydration levels of our skin.
 Age, genetics, and hormonal changes are a few internal factors that can impact our skin's ability to retain moisture.
 As we age, our skin's natural ability to produce oil and retain moisture decreases, leading to dry, dull, and tired-looking skin.
 Hormonal changes, such as those experienced during pregnancy, menopause, and monthly cycles, can also have an impact on skin hydration.

-External factors, such as climate, humidity, and exposure to UV radiation, can also have an effect on skin hydration.
-Extreme temperatures and low humidity can cause skin to become dry and dehydrated, while exposure to UV radiation can damage the skin's natural moisture barrier and increase the risk of sunburn and skin damage.
+External factors, such as climate, humidity, and exposure to UV radiation, can also affect skin hydration.
+Extreme temperatures and low humidity can cause the skin to become dry.
 The use of appropriate products for skin is crucial in counteracting these factors and maintaining skin health.
-Products that contain ingredients such as hyaluronic acid, ceramides, and glycerin can help to lock in moisture and support a healthy, hydrated complexion.

 Strategies for Improving and Maintaining Skin Hydration